turingschool/try-turing/frontend/html.md

       <h2 class="section-header">Goals</h2>
       <ul>
         <li>Identify what HTML is used for in frontend development</li>
-        <li>Add headings, paragraphs, inputs, buttons, images, and divs to a webpage</li>
+        <li>Add headings, paragraphs, buttons, images, and divs to a webpage</li>
         <li>Identify individual HTML elements with IDs and classes</li>
       </ul>
     </section>